 Designed to meet increasing audio and video system requirements

-The WAND-PI-8M boards are based on the NXP’s i.MX8M Quad processor, that features four ARM Cortex-A53 and M4 cores, flexible memory options and high-speed connectivity interfaces.
+The PICO-PI-IMX8M boards are based on the NXP’s i.MX8M Quad processor, that features four ARM Cortex-A53 and M4 cores, flexible memory options and high-speed connectivity interfaces.
 The processor also sports full 4K UltraHD resolution and HDR video quality, the highest levels of pro audio fidelity.
-The WAND-PI-8M family is tailored to streaming video devices, streaming audio devices, voice control applications, voice assistance, digital signage and scalable HMI solutions.
+The PICO-PI-IMX8M family is tailored to streaming video devices, streaming audio devices, voice control applications, voice assistance, digital signage and scalable HMI solutions.

 40-pin Expansion Header